 The Importance of Redistricting MD19: What your Club Needs To Know

-By PCC John Kirry, Chair
+By PCC John Kirry , PCC JD Nellor and PDG Chuck Waid

 MD19 Strategic Planning Committee

 At the June 2021 Spring Council Meeting, the Council of Governors unanimously passed a resolution to begin the process of consolidating our Multiple District from nine districts into five.
-The Strategic Planning Committee spent a good portion of 2020/21 looking at the technical and human side of changing the internal boundary lines of our current nine small district into five larger districts within the current boundaries of MD19.
+The Strategic Planning Committee spent a good portion of 2020-21 looking at the technical and human side of changing the internal boundary lines of our current nine small districts into five larger districts within the current boundaries of MD19.
 The most important fact about redistricting is that your club will ultimately vote to approve or disapprove this plan.
 More on this below.

 Redistricting is important because of the significant downward changes in our membership numbers.
 If membership losses in MD19 continue apace and we follow this downward trend, our multiple district could become extinct in 10 years or so.
-The startling fact behind this administrative change is simply this: The nine districts that make up MD19 lost an aggregate total of 808 members in our recent Lions year 2020-21.
+The startling fact behind this administrative change is simply this: The nine districts that make up MD19 lost an aggregate total of 808 members in our most recent Lions year, 2020-21.
 This is the largest single-year loss in our history, and should be seen as a wake-up call to all Lions.
 Simply put, it’s time to get moving, and redistricting is the chosen path of the Council of Governors.

 Under the plan approved by the Council of Governors, each of the nine current districts will have neighboring merger partner(s) which, when consolidated, will blend into five larger and more efficient districts.
 It is our goal as a Multiple District to promote this plan within a spirit of cooperation and “can-do” attitude to keep the process moving along in the face of the many challenges ahead.
 It is also VERY important to know that redistricting will have minimal impact on clubs or zones.
 About the only change your club or zone will see is a change in zone number designation.
 Otherwise, it will be service, leadership and membership “business as usual” for your club and zone.